 Before Flying Squirrels had been decided on, one of the names that had been considered was the Richmond Rhinos.
 The alliteration alone made the concept awesome.
 So we created a logo for What-Could-Have-Been-Night, which brought the possibility of that alternate reality to life.

 One of our favorite ideas of the last 10 years is the Flying Squirrels Brunch Bunch games.
 Seeing the popularity of brunch spots on weekend mornings, especially amongst younger Richmond folks, the Squirrels started a Sunday morning game presentation complete with a waffle bar and the team decked out in a fully-themed waffle identity featuring a syrup lettering system.

-*tap a hat or shield to see more
+*tap a hat to see more